Aaron Judge: 2021

-During the week of May 10–17, Judge earned his fourth career AL Player of the Week Award, most recently winning in September 2017.
-He was the second Yankees winner this season, following his teammate Corey Kluber who earned Player of the Month honors in April.
-Judge posted a slash line of .571/.640/1.333 with eight runs scored, 12 hits, a double, five home runs, six RBIs and three walks over six games played (five multi-hit games and his 13th career multi-homer game).
+During the week of May 10–16, Judge earned his fourth career AL Player of the Week Award.
+Judge had a slash line of .571/.640/1.333 with eight runs scored, 12 hits, a double, five home runs, six RBIs, and three walks in six games (five multi-hit games and his 13th career multi-homer game).
 He also hit his 130th career home run, the second-most in MLB history through 460 career games, trailing only Ryan Howard (142).

-On May 23, Judge earned his first career walk-off RBI, taking a walk on a 3–1 pitch against Liam Hendriks of the Chicago White Sox.
-After being named the starting right fielder in the 2021 MLB All-Star Game, Judge became the sixth Yankees player selected to at least three All-Star teams since 2010, joining Dellin Betances, Robinson Canó, Derek Jeter, Mariano Rivera, and C.C.
-Sabathia.
+On May 23, Judge recorded his first career walk-off RBI, taking a walk on a 3–1 pitch against Liam Hendriks of the Chicago White Sox.

 On July 9, Judge recorded his 500th career hit during a game against the Houston Astros by hitting a double to left field off pitcher Brandon Bielak.
-He became the second fastest Yankee to 500 hits and 100 home runs.
-He accomplished the feat in his 506th game with only Joe DiMaggio getting there faster at 395 games.
+He became the second-fastest Yankee to 500 hits and 100 home runs.
+He accomplished the feat in his 506th game, with only Joe DiMaggio getting there faster, at 395 games.

-In July 2021, before the start of the second half of the season, Judge and five other players tested positive for COVID-19 causing the Yankees to place them all on the COVID-19 injured list.
-The MLB went on to postpone the Yankees game against the Boston Red Sox that was scheduled to be played on July 15.
-The postponed game was made up as part of a doubleheader on August 17, at Yankee Stadium.